kaelitcom/kaelit-interface/interface.md

 ---

-> This specification is an early draft.
+> This specification is a non-binding technical preview.
+  All internal mechanisms remain confidential and are excluded for intellectual property protection.
 > For integration inquiries or to report issues, please open a GitHub Issue or contact the KAELIT.com